enias-oliveira/cheeta/README.md

 ## ROADMAP

-### PHASE 1: The First Exchange (IN DEVELOPMENT)
+### PHASE 1: The First Trade (IN DEVELOPMENT)
-An MVP, Cheeta can manage multiple accounts with multiple coin pairs in one exchange.
+An MVP, Cheeta can manage multiple accounts with Bitcoin pairs in one exchange.
 User portfolio and trades are stored in a Database and superuser commissions are easily accessible.

 ### PHASE 2: Exchanges...
 Assemble
-A scaled Cheeta that can manage multiple accounts in multiple exchanges and comes with a CLI.
+A scaled Cheeta that can manage multiple accounts and trades multiple pairs in multiple exchanges.
+Comes with a CLI.

 ### PHASE 3: Infinity Backend
 Cheeta runs a server that can receive trades and access to the user's data via http request.